John H. Oswald

 John Hony Oswald (1829-1899) was a 19th-century Scottish marine and landscape artist.
 He is frequently confused with John Hervey Oswald (1843–1895) who was also an artist.

-At baptism he was named John Oswald (However, subsequently he used the middle name "Hony" which was mistakenlyintended to honour his paternal grandmother Elisabeth Hoy).
+At baptism he was named John Oswald (However, subsequently he used the middle name "Hony" which was mistakenly intended to honour his paternal grandmother Elisabeth Hoy).
 Various transcription errors of handwritten scripts have led to him being recorded as John Henry or John Hervey.

 Life

 He was born in Limerick in Ireland in early 1829 (The Baptismal Record of the Presbyterian Congregation of Limerick).
 His father was a Scottish coachman presumably working in the Limerick area at the time.

 His parents returned to Edinburgh in Scotland in 1831.
 His early employment was as a coach painter (Scottish Census Records).
 He travelled around Europe in the late 1840s.
 His father is thought to be the Rev John Oswald who was a teacher at George Heriot's School in Edinburgh from around 1832.

 He lived for many years at 28 London Street, a large Georgian townhouse in Edinburgh's Second New Town.
 His brother's niece was his housekeeper (Mary Oswald, also an artist).

 He is buried in Warriston Cemetery.